 2017 Michael Archer & Joel Whitney, Guernica

 2013 Monika Bauerlein and Clara Jeffery, Mother Jones

 2007 Bradford Morrow, Conjunctions

 - Especially welcome are candidates who are editors of magazines, journals, and reviews published by small or regional presses, or magazines whose subjects are aimed at a specialized, but literate, readership.

 - Editors may not nominate themselves.

-Candidates can only be nominated by a Professional Member of PEN America who is in good standing and whose admiration of the candidate’s work prompts them to articulate, in some detail, the ways in which the editor has made a personal mark upon the literary quality of the publication.
+Candidates can only be nominated by a Professional Member of PEN America whose admiration of the candidate’s work prompts them to articulate, in some detail, the ways in which the editor has made a personal mark upon the literary quality of the publication.
 All nominations may be supplemented by nominations from the judges themselves.